brooklynrail/brooklynrail-platform/content/events/2020/07/joan-jonas-with-daisy-desrosiers.md

 ---
 title: Joan Jonas with Daisy Desrosiers
-summary: "Artist and performer Joan Jonas will discuss her body of work with Rail guest critic, Daisy Desrosiers.
+summary: "Artist and performer Joan Jonas will discuss selected works with Rail guest critic, Daisy Desrosiers.
 We'll conclude with a poetry reading from Stacy Symaszek. "
 people:
   - person: joan-jonas